WritingHusky/haste_apworld/docs/CurrentState.md

 ## Client

-The client is limited on the player side.
-Currently there is no message log in game.
-The text client is reccomended to work around this.
+The message log is a non colourized text display on the side of the screen.
+This is where all the messages are displayed.
+This includes debug messages.

 # Message